 Hair loss can be a frustrating and embarrassing problem but many treatments can help.
 A hair transplant is one popular way, but it can also be expensive and has its risks like hair transplant rejection or permanent scarring.

-Besides surgery, there are also minimally invasive procedures like, platelet rich plasma therapy (PRP), low-level light therapy (LLLT), and scalp micropigmentation.
+In addition to surgical options, there are minimally invasive methods to promote healthy hair growth, such as platelet-rich plasma therapy (PRP), low-level light therapy (LLLT), and scalp micropigmentation.
 There are also oral medications like minoxidil, and finasteride.

 Risks and side effects of hair transplant surgery